metarank/metarank/doc/deploy/standalone.md

 * `train` - run traing the machine learning model using the imported data
 * `serve` - start the ranking inference API
 * `standalone` - which is a shortcut for `import`, `train` and `serve` jobs run together.
+* `validate` - a set of sanity checks on your configuration file and event dataset.

 Metarank's standalone mode is made to simplify the initial onboarding on the system:
 * it's a shortcut to run [`import`, `train` and `serve`](cli.md) tasks all at once